geb/geb/doc/manual/src/chapters/040-pages.md

     }

     // Now the script
-    Browser.drive(GoogleHomePage) {
+    Browser.drive {
+        to GoogleHomePage
         searchField.value = "Chuck Norris"
         searchButton.click()
         assert at(GoogleResultsPage)
         assert resultLink(0).text() ==~ /Chuck/
     }

 You have now encapsulated, in a reusable fashion, information about each page and how to interact with it.
 As anyone who has tried to knows, maintaining a large suite of functional web tests for a changing application can become an expensive and frustrating process.
-A core philosophy of Geb is to address this issue through its content definition DSL.
+Geb's support for the Page Object pattern addresses this problem.

+## The Page superclass

+All page objects **must** inherit from [`Page`][page-api].

 ## The Content DSL